SAIKIRANN226/AWS_DevOps_Notes/Ansible/Overview.md

         tag:Name:
         - web

-- Here Name is same as instance name in the aws console, you acan see name starts with capital letter N.
+- Here Name is same as instance Name in the aws console, you can see name starts with capital letter N.
-- Paste the above syntax in "web.aws_ec2.yaml" in the server in CD location using "vim web.aws_ec2.yaml"
+- Paste the above syntax in "web.aws_ec2.yaml" in server in CD location using "vim web.aws_ec2.yaml"
 - Make sure to install "botocore and boto3" then only plugins will work.
 - To install botocore and boto3 using python, we use "pip"
 - First know which version of python is using in ansible ? "ansible --version" pip should also be the same